skip to main |

 October, my birth month (yay!) is usually when I pick up mysteries.
 I guess it's my nod to the end of the month and Halloween.

-Harry Potter books at some point in time during that month prior to Christmas.
+Come winter, I have a steady tradition of always reading all the Harry Potter books at some point in time during that month prior to Christmas.
 After Christmas, I like to read something that helps calm one down after the stresses of the season.
 My usual choice?
 Miss Austen and her lovely leading ladies.

-Our Lady of the Lost and Found by Diane Schoemperlen.
+Spring time brings with it a sense of freshness, and the novel of choice for that time is ALWAYS Our Lady of the Lost and Found by Diane Schoemperlen.
 It's a story about a woman who gets a visit from the Virgin Mary.
 No, it's not a diabolical tome, or depressing, or even chick-lit.
 It's just the most interesting story that makes you really think about things.

-A Christmas Carol to my pre-Christmas reading list.
+This year, I plan to add Charles Dickens' A Christmas Carol to my pre-Christmas reading list.
 I think it'll be interesting, to say the least.

 What about you guys out there?
 Do you have reading cycles?
 Are there special books that you always read at certain times of the year?
 An inquiring mind wants to know!